maryala9/pipejs/README.md

 Drawbacks:
 ----------

-This application is in a very early development phase, so it stil drawbacks right now.
+This application is in a very early development phase, so it still has some drawbacks right now:

 - Currently only support for the final Websocket Protocol (rfc6544).
   Unfortunately many browsers still use the old WebSocket protocols.

-- Only two clients per session are possible, but I'm thinking about enabling sessions with multiple clients.
+- Only two clients per session are possible, but I'm thinking about implementing sessions with multiple clients.
 Each message would then be piped to every other client in the session.

 - Secure connections are not yet implemented.